Júnior Monteiro

-Gildo Olímpio Sena Monteiro (born 20 April 1991), simply known as Júnior, is a Cape Verdean professional footballer who plays as a winger.
+Gildo Olímpio Sena Monteiro (born 20 April 1991), simply known as Júnior, is a Cape Verdean professional footballer who plays as a winger for National Premier Leagues NSW club Mt Druitt Rangers.

 Club career

 On June 19, 2017, it was confirmed that Júnior had joined LigaPro side União da Madeira.

 On 12 August 2018, after suffering team relegation, Júnior signed for Académica de Coimbra.

 International career

-Júnior made his debut for the Cape Verde national football team in a 0-0 (4-3) penalty shootout win over Andorra on 3 June 2018.
+Júnior made his debut for the Cape Verde national football team in a 0–0 (4–3) penalty shootout win over Andorra on 3 June 2018.